uscbadminton/uscbadminton.github.io/README.md

 - ~~navigation bar is static but page body floats above it~~ use `z-index` CSS property
 - ~~"USC Badminton" `id="logo_text"` is floating behind the navigation bar instead of below it when the page loads~~
 - navigation bar needs to extend the entire width
+- limitation of validation through JavaScript however user can disable front-end JavaScript so that they can enter anything they want into fields

 **How to change logo**
 **How to change game schedule (via GitHub)**